 The UE shall:

+1> if the UE is connected to EPC

-> release/ clear all current dedicated radio configurations except the MCG C-RNTI, the MCG security configuration and the PDCP, RLC, logical channel configurations for the RBs and the logged measurement configuration;2>NOTE 1: Radio configuration is not just the resource configuration but includes other configurations like MeasConfig and OtherConfig.
+2> release/ clear all current dedicated radio configurations except the MCG C-RNTI, the MCG security configuration and the PDCP, RLC, logical channel configurations for the RBs and the logged measurement configuration;

+1> if the UE is connected to 5GC

+2> release/ clear all current dedicated radio configurations except the MCG C-RNTI, the MCG security configuration and the PDCP, RLC, logical channel configurations for the SRBs;

+Editor's note The handling of SRBs at full configuration in LTE/5GC is FFS.

+NOTE 1: Radio configuration is not just the resource configuration but includes other configurations like MeasConfig and OtherConfig.
 In case EN-DC is configured, this also includes the entire NR SCG configuration.
 Such NR SCG configuration does not include the DRB configuration as configured by nr-RadioBearerConfig1 and nr-RadioBearerConfig2).

 1> if the RRCConnectionReconfiguration message includes the mobilityControlInfo: